top of page

 Full credit and acknowledgement is given in course materials to organisations who have helped and referenced to permitted use of copyrighted materials.
 It's basically a great (and free) means to promote your latest innovations and raise awareness about your organisation to the next generation of Medtech researchers and NHS staff.

-Please note that the web links were correct as of October 2023!
+Please note that the web links were correct as of March 2025!
 Thank you everyone.

 IMG_7490.jpg